ryanwi/twexport/README.md

 # twexport

+## Description

-A Ruby library for exporting Twitter user profile information.
+A Ruby library for bulk exporting Twitter user profile information.
 Currently supports Twitter Lists and web pages with links to twitter users.
 The information is saved to CSV file.

+## Requirements

+  * Ruby (developed and tested on 1.9.3 and up)

 ## Installation

-* Download or clone this repository
+Install via RubyGems:

+    gem install twexport

 ## Configuration